Calculation

 Unidentified Peaks

-When the Calculations item is set to Uncal, this section will be inactive (disabled).
+Defines how to treat unidentified peaks.
+If the Calculations setting is set to Uncal, this section will be inactive (grayed out).

 Response Base